Faiz-C/VersatileEngine/README.md

 All credit goes to the original creators and they can be found below:

 The sprites used for the animation showcase come from bagzie on opengameart.org and can be found here: https://opengameart.org/content/bat-sprite

-The sound byte used for the sound showcase come from yummie on freesound.org and can be found here: https://freesound.org/people/yummie/sounds/410574
+The sound byte used for the sound showcase comes from yummie on freesound.org and can be found here: https://freesound.org/people/yummie/sounds/410574

 # Additional Information
 Nearly finished the VersatileEngine, now easily usable with a single class instead of having to build it yourself.
 The engine will be updated and refined more over time as I get time to update it.
 For now, enjoy this library I made to help you develop games in java.